Where is Margaux, France?

 The village of Margaux can be reached by suburban TER train or TransGironde bus from Bordeaux.

 A train from Bordeaux Gare St. Jean to Margaux station takes approximately 40 to 45 minutes.
-See train schedules and buy tickets here
+See train schedules and buy tickets here.

 How to Visit Margaux Wineries?

 Most winery visits in Bordeaux require an advance appointment.

-You can select wineries to visit and build your itinerary using this Bordeaux Wineries List and Map
+Keep in mind that not all Margaux wineries are open to the public.
 Top wineries such as Chateau Margaux, Chateau Palmer require an appointment often a few months before your visit.

 Organized wine tours are another great way to visit wineries in Margaux.
 Your guide will arrange all visits and won’t need to worry about schedules or driving.